Jakob37/gdads/README.md

 The command-line executable was written in Python version 3.6.9, and only uses standard modules in the current iteration (version 1.0).

 It was intended for [GOATOOLS](https://github.com/tanghaibao/goatools) to be implemented in the software, but this fell outside the scope of the project.
-Instead, a rudimentary function was added to gDADs version 1.0, tested in subsection **Running a test**.
+Instead, a rudimentary function was added to gDADs version 1.0, tested in subsection **Running tests**.

 ### Installation